-- Do we just exploit the Earth's wealth

-- For greater 'economic growth'

-- For a wealthy few

-- What will be left for our children?

-- What happens to the ecosystems we depend on?

-- Fundamental moral Issue

-- Don't we need to co-operate with the Earth?

-- Shift in understanding and mind-set needed
+- Do we just exploit the Earth's wealth - For greater 'economic growth' & a wealthy few - How will our children live?
+Are we going to sacrifice them to protect the oil industry? - Or will we train, empower and fund them to drive the change that is needed? - Fundamental moral Issue - Don't we need to co-operate with the Earth and save its ecosystems? - Shift in understanding and mind-set needed